Roof fire leads to flight delays at St. Louis airport

 Officials evacuated the area near where the fire happened.
 Terminal 1 was closed for about two hours, but Terminal 2 continued operating.
 Several flights were delayed.

-Airport spokesman Jeff Lea says the fire was between the top copper layer of the roof and the structure underneath.
+Airport officials say the fire was between the top copper layer of the roof and the structure underneath.

 Most Read Nation & World Stories